Eleanora Knopf: Early life

 Eleanora Frances Bliss was born in Rosemont, Pennsylvania on July 15, 1883.
 Her father was General Tasker Howard Bliss — a career soldier who became Chief of Staff of the US Army during the First World War as well as a principal representative of the United States in the Allied Councils.
 Her mother was Eleanora Emma (Anderson) Bliss.
 Both sides of the family could trace their ancestry to settlers from England.
 The Bliss family home was located near crystalline rocks which she later studied.
 She married geologist Adolph Knopf, in 1920.
-They did not have children of their own but she became a step-mother to his three children, who were already of school age at the time.
+They did not have children of their own, but she became a stepmother to his three children, who were already of school age at the time.

 Education

 She received her early education from Florence Baldwin School.
 She attended Bryn Mawr College, where she earned her bachelor's degree in 1904.
 She was a student of a remarkable woman and geologist Florence Bascom who was praised for her pioneering findings in Geology and had a major influence in the next generation of female geologists, including Eleanora Knopf, who studied the field.
 While Knopf was not recognized by Yale University for her accomplishments, she still extended her knowledge to others who specialized in Geology, especially the study of metamorphic rocks, and had started the Geology department at Florence Baldwin School.
 Knopf completed both her undergraduate and graduate studies under Bascom.
-Eleanora worked as a demonstrator in the geology lab at Bryn Mawr as well as an assistant curator in the Geological Museum at the college(1904 -1909).
+Eleanora worked as a demonstrator in the geology lab at Bryn Mawr as well as an assistant curator in the Geological Museum at the college (1904 -1909).
 After two years at Berkeley (1910-1911), she returned to Bryn Mawr to work with Anna Jonas Stose (another one of Bascom's students), on the study of the metamorphic rocks near the college.
 Stose and Bliss had followed Bascom into the study of petrology.
 They presented their dissertation together and received doctorates in 1912.
 They collaborated on multiple papers, and went on to publish the most notable ones, such as one relating to the structure of metamorphic rocks called Schists, and another regarding the geology of McCalls Ferry.
 She later went on to pursue a postdoctoral fellowship in geology at Johns Hopkins University (1917-1918).
 Eleanora was among 28 women who were elected for a fellowship, she was elected in 1919.